PrioritySoftware/PrioritySoftware.github.io/_general/Webhooks.md

 # Webhooks

-<span class="version-highlight">20.1</span>

-Priority now supports webhooks!

-Priority administrators can now fire webhooks from standard business process management (BPM) rules and business rules.
-Use them to trigger functions in other apps based on events in Priority.
+Priority supports webhooks, which can be fired from standard business process management (BPM) rules and business rules.
+Webhooks enable integration with other applications by triggering functions based on events in Priority.

 Working with Webhooks requires the Webhooks module.